King Charles III to visit Australia and Samoa as he recovers from cancer

 The visit to Australia will be a critical moment for the king as he tries to shore up support for the monarchy at home and abroad.
 The trip will mark the first time since he ascended the throne that Charles will visit one of the 14 countries outside the United Kingdom where the British monarch remains head of state, a link that is a source of pride for some but an unwelcome reminder of Britain's colonial dominance for others.

-While he will undoubtedly be welcomed by fans waving the flag and singing “God Save the King,” Charles is also likely to hear anti-monarchy voices in a country where 45% of voters in a 1999 referendum supported creating an Australian republic.
-Prime Minister Anthony Albanese’s Labour Party supports ditching the monarchy, but the government says it isn’t a priority and there is “no timeline” for another referendum.
+While he will undoubtedly be welcomed by fans waving the flag and singing "God Save the King," Charles is also likely to hear anti-monarchy voices in a country where 45% of voters in a 1999 referendum supported creating an Australian republic.
+Prime Minister Anthony Albanese's Labor Party supports ditching the monarchy, but the government says it isn't a priority and there is no timeline for another referendum.

 The capital territory is home to Canberra, Australia’s national capital.
 Sydney, Australia’s largest city, is in New South Wales.